 Most students complete their doctoral research in five years or less.
 Occasionally, a student’s personal circumstances lead to a longer period of study.
 The Department encourages students to complete their research, take their Final Examination, and submit their dissertation by the end of their fifth year of study.

-For complete details on deadlines and other aspects of the Department’s requirements, please see the Elements of Graduate Good Standing.
+For complete details on deadlines and other aspects of the Department’s requirements, please see the Elements of Good Academic Standing.